Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 24 Februari 2026 00.12.25 UTC
+- WIB: Selasa, 24 Februari 2026 02.19.02 UTC
-- WITA: Selasa, 24 Februari 2026 01.12.25 UTC
+- WITA: Selasa, 24 Februari 2026 03.19.02 UTC
-- WIT: Selasa, 24 Februari 2026 02.12.25 UTC
+- WIT: Selasa, 24 Februari 2026 04.19.02 UTC

 Kutipan Inspiratif:
-"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

-Kategori: success
+Kategori: friendship